Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 You may initiate an Investigation roll explicitly, or the GM may rule that a player "triggers" it automatically — simply by exploring or asking questions about the world.

-**Author's note:** The traditional Forged in the Dark mechanics of "position and effect" are not a formal part of these rules.
+**Design notes:** _The traditional Forged in the Dark mechanics of "position and effect" are not a formal part of these rules.
 I've included some familiar terms only as naming conventions, without intending any extra mechanical weight beyond that.
-For example, I'm using "Controlled" simply to describe situations that are relatively safe for the PCs, while "Risky" implies an element of danger or running out of time.
+For example, I'm using "Controlled" simply to describe situations that are relatively safe for the PCs, while "Risky" implies an element of danger or running out of time._

 ### Controlled, aka Just a Routine Search